Binary Kerr black-hole scattering at 2PM from quantum higher-spin Compton: Classical 2-to-2 scattering for Kerr binary

 where the latter one follows from an algebraic identity valid on the quadruple cut.

-Let us also consider the tensor triangle integrals, which can all be reduced to scalar ones.
+Let us also consider the tensor-triangle integrals, which can all be reduced to scalar ones.
 Any numerator involving powers of $(\ell\cdot\eperp)$ either vanish upon integration (odd power) or is algebraically reducible (even power) on the triple cut.
 The remaining tensors have the following classical integral identities:

 and

 and for odd powers of $\ell {\cdot} v_i$ the triangles vanish.
 The above formulae automatically vanish for negative $n$, as they should.